Triple sec liqueurs

 Triple sec liqueurs tend to be more powerfully zesty orange in flavour than the relatively subtle Dutch orange curaçaos.
 Triple secs are also more one-dimensional in flavour whereas curaçaos usually have additional herbs and spices, particularly coriander.
 Triple secs are clear, whereas orange curaçao liqueurs are orange or even blue.

-Cointreau is the world's best-known triple sec and while constituently excellent so are other more affordable brands such as De Kuyper's Triple Sec (I'm talking about the Dutch product produced by the De Kuyper family rather than the stuff available in the US which is owned and produced by Beam Suntory).
-While on the subject of favourite brands I'd also like to take the opportunity to mention Agave Sec, a sugar free triple sec sweetened with agave syrup designed to make margaritas which I helped our friends at Giffard create.
+Cointreau is the world's best-known triple sec and while consistently excellent so are some of the other more affordable brands, such as the Dutch-made 40% version of De Kuyper's Triple Sec.
+While on the subject of other brands, I'd also like to take the opportunity to mention Agave Sec, a "sugar-free" triple sec sweetened with agave syrup designed to make margaritas which I helped our friends at Giffard create.